GaloisInc/crucible/README.md

 Crucible is a language-agnostic library for performing forward symbolic execution of imperative progams.
 It provides a collection of data-structures and APIs for expressing programs as control-flow graphs.
-Progams expressed as CFGs in this way can be automatically explored by the symbolic exeuction engine.
+Programs expressed as CFGs in this way can be automatically explored by the symbolic exeuction engine.
 In addition, new data types and operations can be added to the symbolic simulator by implementing fresh primitives directly in Haskell.
 Crucible also